simplesamlphp/simplesamlphp.github.io/download/index.md

 ## Github repository

-The core library handling the basic SAML stuff (messages, bindings, and so on) has been detached from SimpleSAMLphp, and can now be found in github:
+The core library handling the basic SAML stuff (messages, bindings, and so on) is detached from SimpleSAMLphp, and can be found on GitHub:

 * [simplesamlphp/saml2](https://github.com/simplesamlphp/saml2)

-SimpleSAMLphp itself has been moved to github too, and you will find it here:
+SimpleSAMLphp itself is also on GitHub, and you will find it here:

 * [simplesamlphp/simplesamlphp](https://github.com/simplesamlphp/simplesamlphp)